sanketsdeore/Spotify-Clone/README.md

    ```
 5. Open a pull request.

-## License
-This project is licensed under the MIT License.

 ## Contact
-For questions or suggestions, feel free to reach out to the project maintainer at [your-email@example.com].
+For questions or suggestions, feel free to reach out to the project maintainer at [sanketsdeore@gmail.com].